 1968: The year that changed history.
 Part 2

-The format of the July meeting was different from previously: this time, four group members gave presentations on topics that resonated with them from the period.
+Four group members gave presentations on topics that resonated with them from the period.

-Firstly, Andy talked about Race and Immigration in the 1960s, examining the key legislation from the British Nationality Act (1948) up to the Equality Act of 2010.
+Firstly, Andy talked about race and immigration in the 1960s, examining the key legislation from the British Nationality Act (1948) up to the Equality Act of 2010.
 We considered the issues raised and a lively discussion ensued.

 Next came Nicci who talked about the Grosvenor Square Riots.
 Her approach was refreshingly different: she read verbatim reports of those there to capture to the passion and hostility.
 It echoed Jackie’s reading of her cousin’s recollections from time in Paris in 1968 that she read last month.
 Nicci laid to rest the idea that it was Stephen Hawking marching alongside Tariq Ali and Vanessa Redgrave in one of the much-published photos from the demo in that brief time of history!